-MY LOVE/HATE RELATIONSHIP WITH COMPETING
+MY LOVE/HATE RELATIONSHIP TO COMPETE

 I have competed in 5 competitions in the last 4 years.
 My husband and I traveled all over the Midwest.
 Sometimes we would be competing at the same time in the same shows.
 Other times, I was his support and He was mine.